webdriverio/webdriverio/docs/guide/getstarted/install.md

 You can also install the package globally on your machine and use the `wdio` directly from the command line.
 However it is recommended to install it per project.

+Webdriverio needs a separate browser-driver to function.
+You can use Selenium, Chromedriver or Firefox Geckodriver, whichever you like.

 ## Set up your Selenium environment

 There are two ways of setting up your Selenium environment: as a standalone package or by installing the